How Are The Music Charts Calculated?Back

 How are the Official UK Charts calculated?

-The Official UK Chart is calculated by both sales and streams, with a streaming ratio of 150:1.
-This means that 150 individual streams are equal to one sale, and your complete sales total is worked out accordingly.
+The Official UK Chart is calculated by sales as well as both music and video streams, with a variable streaming ratio depending on whether the user has a free or paid subscription.
+This means that 100 paid streams will equal one sale, as will 600 free streams.

-For example, if your track gets 150,000 streams across the various online platforms like Spotify, they will be counted as 1,000 sales by the charts and included in your final sales total.
+For example, if your track gets 100,000 paid streams across the various online music & video platforms like Spotify, YouTube, Apple Music and other, they will be counted as 1,000 sales by the charts and included in your final sales total, whereas you'd need 600,000 free streams to generate that same number.
 Other sales include both paid digital downloads and physical releases.

 How many sales do I need to get into the Official UK charts?